 Or maybe you are a driver for Uber, Lyft, or one of the countless other ride share businesses popping up all around Florida.
 While heading to pick up a passenger, another car sideswipes your vehicle, and you get hurt badly.

-Despite all of the many good things about ride shares, they are not accident-proof.
 Which begs the question: if you get severely hurt while riding in or driving a ride share vehicle (or even hurt by a ride share as a third party), what happens?
 Who is liable?
 Who covers the cost of your medical bills?

 Here is the good news: both Uber and Lyft have insurance policies that cover injured people up to $1 million.
 Now the bad news: it only comes into play in certain situations.